misterhappy2/beer/README.md

 Possible project: collect data for users, create a recommender based on their reviews.

 **Beer.py** and **Scraper.py** contain code to scrape random beer reviews from BeerAdvocate.com
-**Scrape and store new data** I used to collect over 80,000 reviews.
+**Scrape and store new data** code I used to collect over 80,000 reviews.
-**EDA** a quick look at the distributions, and a search for anomolies.
+**EDA** a quick look at the distributions, and a search for anomalies.
 **Analyze** convert review text to word count vectors.
 Convert word frequency vectors.
 Apply machine learning to make inferences about the beer.
+**beer.csv** not included, as it is over 100mb data.

 ### Why I search for beer:
 This is my second project at Springboard, meant to apply supervised learning techniques.
 As a lover of craft beer, I often check BeerAdvocate reviews to make sure the beer I buy is a good choice.
-So I set out to create two things: a predictor that uses text from beer reviews to guess the rating and style, and a recommender system that would produce a list of beers to try based on similarity to a favorite beer and priority for recommendations (i.e. recommendations sorted by: overall rating, smell, taste, look, feel or alcohol content).
+So I set out to create two things: a predictor that uses text from beer reviews to guess the rating and style, and a recommender system that would produce a list of beers to try based on similarity to a favorite beer.